LukaPavlovicGit/xv6-file-recovery-functionality/README.md

 5. type ***'writer b 500'***<br/>
 6. type ***'cd home'***<br/>
 7. type ***'rec a'***<br/>
-Error occured because after we deleted file 'a', we've created file 'b' in different directory who's now occupying file structure where the file 'a' been before.<br/><br/>
+The error occurred because after deleting file 'a' we created file 'b' in another directory, which now occupies the file structure where file 'a' was before.

-- Example how to generate error that some of the deleted file's blocks are used for something else:
+- Example of an error message stating that some of the blocks of the deleted file are used for something else:
 1. type ***'cd home'***<br/>
 2. type ***'writer a 10'***<br/>
 3. type ***'writer b 10'***<br/>